-- " Impunity for sexual violence weakens the rule of law and undermines trust in governance institutions. - " Sexual violence uproots and fractures families and dissolves community bonds, making it harder for reconciliation and easier for relapse into conflict. - " Ongoing sexual violence creates and perpetuates an atmosphere of insecurity that makes it harder for girls to safely attend school or for women to access water points, marketplaces and polling booths, thereby negatively affecting economic recovery and a return to normality.
+- " Sexual violence uproots and fractures families and dissolves community bonds, making it harder for reconciliation and easier for relapse into conflict. - " Ongoing sexual violence creates and perpetuates an atmosphere of insecurity that makes it harder for girls to safely attend school or for women to access water points, marketplaces and polling booths, thereby negatively affecting economic recovery and a return to normality.

 The preparatory phase should, in contexts with high levels of sexual violence, offer suggestions for how to prioritize prevention and protection measures in security sector reform, social programmes and economic recovery efforts.
 For instance, security sector reform efforts to address this issue can include training police and military in recognition of patterns of systematic sexual violence and prevention measures (such as setting up protective perimeters and patrolling in evenings and early mornings near villages).8 Recruiting and fast-tracking female security personnel, setting up vulnerable persons units to make reporting of these crimes easier and improving referral systems are all useful measures.
 Judicial measures have been described above.
-Economic measures include vocational training for survivors of sexual violence, use of temporary employment schemes (e.g., post-conflict food-for-work or cash-forwork schemes) to build safe houses for women or special vulnerable persons units for police stations, and reparations programmes to provide monetary or in-kind redress for survivors.
-Social measures include engaging traditional leaders to combat stigmatization of survivors and to condemn and control violent expressions of masculinity; education programmes to combat stigmatization; and national recognition and support for victims, expressed for instance in the recent apology by the President of Sierra Leone to survivors of sexual violence.
+Economic measures include vocational training for survivors of sexual violence, use of temporary employment schemes (e.g., post-conflict food-for-work or cash-for-work schemes) to build safe houses for women or special vulnerable persons units for police stations, and reparations programmes to provide monetary or in-kind redress for survivors.
+Social measures include engaging traditional leaders to combat stigmatization of survivors and to condemn and prevent violent expressions of masculinity; education programmes to combat stigmatization; and national recognition and support for victims, expressed for instance in the apology by the President of Sierra Leone to survivors of sexual violence.